anhinton/usingConduit/usingConduit.md

 -------

-This sections describes how to: load modules from XML files; create modules in R using conduit; execute module source scripts; save modules as module XML files.
+This sections describes how to: load modules from XML files; create modules; execute module source scripts; save modules as module XML files.

 ### Loading modules from XML